-Max Allan Collins often touts his Nate Heller as the first historical private detective series but Stuart Kaminsky's 1940's Hollywood eye TOBY PETERS preceded him by six years or so, and Kaminsky continued to crank them out for the next quarter century.
-Collins' blood-soaked tales of gangsters, celebrities and conspiracies have certainly left their mark, but Kaminsky's generally lighter-hearted and unabashedly entertaining blend of nostalgia, Hollywood trivia and detective fiction goes down quite well.
+Max Allan Collins often touts his (excellent) Nate Heller as the “first historical private detective series,” but Stuart Kaminsky’s 1940’s Hollywood eye TOBY PETERS preceded him by six years or so.

 Toby (né Pevsner) and his older brother Phil grew up in Glendale, California.
 They both worked in their pop’s grocery store, and they both grew up to become cops.
 But somewhere along the line, their paths diverged.